-In the month of October 2022, Yaqeen Institute published an article titled “Islam and the LGBT Question: Reframing the Narrative.”
-This research article was classified under politics and practical theology and contemporary ideologies.
-The article is based on a video presentation by Dr. Carl Sharif El-Tobgui on Blogging Theology with Paul Williams, which was held on July 17, 2022.
+In October 2022, Yaqeen Institute published an article titled “Islam and the LGBT Question: Reframing the Narrative.”
+This research article was classified under politics, practical theology, and contemporary ideologies.
+The report is based on a video presentation by Dr. Carl Sharif El-Tobgui on Blogging Theology with Paul Williams, held on July 17, 2022.

-Yaqeen Institute LGBT Webinar Discussion with Dr. Omar Suleiman and Others
+Yaqeen Institute LGBT Question: Webinar Discussion with Dr. Omar Suleiman to Reframing the narrative

 Yaqeen Institute has a number of other resources on the LGBT subject.
-Earlier in June, Dr. Omar Suleiman, Sheikh Mustafa Umar, Sheikh Ubaydallah Evans, and Sister Sarah Sultan spoke on a Yaqeen webinar titled Islam and the LGBT question.
-They discussed a number of issues including how to address LGBT issues as Muslims while remaining faithful.
-The talk explored Islam’s ethical framework, and how community leaders and members could and should offer proper support needed to our community in an ever changing world.
+Earlier in June, Dr. Omar Suleiman, Sheikh Mustafa Umar, Sheikh Ubaydallah Evans, and Sister Sarah Sultan spoke on a Yaqeen webinar titled Islam and the LGBT Question.
+They discussed several issues, including how to address LGBT issues as Muslims while remaining faithful.
+The talk explored Islam’s ethical framework and how community leaders and members could and should offer proper support needed to our community in an ever-changing world.

-In a related article published on Yaqeen Institute by Dr. Omar Suleiman titled “Faithful Activism: A Sunnah Framework”, Dr. Omar Suleiman speaks on the calling of a Muslim.
-He writes, “We are called to uplift society by conveying the message of God verbally through dawah (preaching) and letting our actions speak louder than our words through khidma (service).
+In a related article published by Yaqeen Institute by Dr. Omar Suleiman titled “Faithful Activism: A Sunnah Framework,”.
+Dr. Omar Suleiman speaks on the calling of a Muslim.
+He writes, “We are called to uplift society by verbally conveying the message of God through dawah (preaching).
+Letting our actions speak louder than our words through khidma (service).
 At the heart of both of these things is sincere concern for the people.
-When the Prophet ﷺ stood up to make his initial call, he referenced his credibility with the people as being one who always wished well for them: I have cared for you in this life, so I clearly care for you in the afterlife.
+When the Prophet ﷺ stood up to make his initial call.
+He referenced his credibility with the people as being one who always wished well for them.
+I have cared for you in this life, so I care for you in the afterlife.
 No one can claim to care solely for the welfare of others in the hereafter while neglecting them in this life.”

-Deconstructing the Western Narrative and the Islamic Approach on Gender and Sexuality
+Deconstructing the Western Narrative and the Islamic Approach to Gender and Sexuality